XenitAB/xenitab.github.io/docs/xks/operator-guide/github.md

 ---

-As a XKF user you can use both Azure DevOps and GitHub to store your terraform and gitops repositories.
+As a XKF user you can use both Azure DevOps and GitHub to store your Terraform and GitOps repositories.

 In this document we will go through how to use XKF on GitHub focusing on Infrastructure As Code (IAC) using Terraform.